Skip to main content

 Avoid Bad Financial Luck This Friday the 13th With These 4 Tips

-2. Create a Budget (and Stick to It)
+1. Create a Budget (and Stick to It)

-It often helps to set financial goals for yourself: This can help keep you motivated when you’re tempted to stray from your spending limits.
+It often helps to set financial goals for yourself.
+This can help keep you motivated when you’re tempted to stray from your spending limits.

-3. Establish an Emergency Fund
+2. Establish an Emergency Fund

 Make sure that doesn't happen to you by building your emergency fund.
 Ideally, you want it to eventually equal about three to six months' worth of living expenses, but even a small emergency fund is better than nothing.
 Start by setting up a regular, automatic contribution of an amount you can reliably afford, and add extra when you can.

-Be on the lookout for common schemes like imposter scams, in which bad actors impersonate trustworthy figures, or pig butchering scams, which often start with a seemingly innocuous “wrong number” message.
-Don’t automatically trust that an investment or a seller is legitimate, and never send money to people who you’ve only “met” online.
+One of the best ways to avoid scammers is to learn how to spot red flags of fraud.
+Common schemes include imposter scams, in which bad actors impersonate actual registered investment professionals or firms—including via fraudulent “investment groups” promoted through social media channels—and relationship investment scams, which often start with a seemingly random message.
+Don’t automatically trust that an investment or a seller is legitimate, be skeptical of investment advice received from social media or encrypted chat groups, and never send money to people you’ve only “met” online.